"The Congress shall have the Power . . . To coin Money."

 Perhaps most importantly, the United States Mint connects us with the core values of America.
 From the great promise of our "E Pluribus Unum" credo beneath the banner of Liberty, each coin is a small share in the ongoing American Experience, linking us in an unbroken line to our country's—and the Mint’s—origins in the Constitution.

-The United States Mint was created by Congress in 1792.
-This year marks the bureau's 220th anniversary.
-The United States Mint is the Nation's sole manufacturer of legal tender coinage and is responsible for producing circulating coinage for the Nation to conduct its trade and commerce.
-The United States Mint also produces numismatic products including proof, uncirculated and commemorative coins; Congressional Gold Medals; and silver, gold and platinum bullion coins.
+The United States Mint was created by Congress in 1792 and became part of the Department of the Treasury in 1873.
+It is the Nation's sole manufacturer of legal tender coinage and is responsible for producing circulating coinage for the Nation to conduct its trade and commerce.
+The United States Mint also produces numismatic products, including proof, uncirculated, and commemorative coins; Congressional Gold Medals; and silver and gold bullion coins.
 The United States Mint's numismatic programs are self-sustaining and operate at no cost to the taxpayer.

 The primary mission of the United States Mint is to serve the American people by manufacturing and distributing circulating, precious metal and collectible coins and national medals, and providing security over assets entrusted to us.